 Virtual work: If you have a laptop and access to the internet, you have a portable office at your fingertips.
 Potential fields include accounting, information technology, editing and writing, marketing, creative services and social media.
 There is no need to commute and the hours are often flexible.
 Find fields that interest you by searching the Occupational Outlook Handbook using keywords.
-Start exploring positions through the Military Spouse Employment Partnership Job Search.
+Start exploring telework positions through the Military Spouse Employment Partnership Job Search.

-Your installation exchange: The exchange at your overseas installation carries household provisions, fashions, electronics – and portable career opportunities that include retail and business operations.
+Your installation exchange: The exchange at your overseas installation carries household provisions, fashions, electronics and portable career opportunities that include retail and business operations.
 These government-owned companies offer name brand items at low prices for service members and their families.
 Typically, the funds that exchanges generate support installation quality-of-life programs, making working there a win-win situation.
 You may be able to use your military spouse preference when you apply.

 Nonappropriated fund positions: These positions support installation quality-of-life services.
 They include Morale, Welfare and Recreation opportunities, which are highly portable and have a lot of room for growth.

 Volunteer opportunities: It may not be an immediate path to income, but volunteering can be a priceless experience that may pave the way for future opportunities.
 Learn new skills, form personal and professional relationships, and bond with your new community.
 Use MilitaryINSTALLATIONS to search by installation, state or program.
-Select 'Family Center' under the 'Select a program or service' drop-down menu and enter your installation or postal code for a contact.
+Select 'Family Center' from the list of programs and services, enter your installation or ZIP code, choose the radius you would like to search within and click ‘Search’ for a point of contact near you.
 Visit VolunteerMatch.org for virtual opportunities.
-Check Blue Star Families and Serve.gov for opportunities to assist military families.
-Enter “Volunteer” in the keyword search on MySECO for more information.
+Check Blue Star Families and The Corporation for National and Community Service for opportunities to assist military families.
+Enter 'Volunteer' in the keyword search on MySECO for more information.

 Going back to school: Here’s another option that has the potential to pay big dividends down the road.
 Consider advancing your education, getting training or securing licensing while you’re overseas.
 You’ll be that much closer to the portable profession of your dreams.